 1.4.12 Special Issues in Manufactured Home Repossessions

 Manufactured home repossessions raise special issues.
 The state may treat a particular manufactured home as real property rather than personal property, in which case foreclosure law rather than repossession law will apply.
-See § 5.3, infra.
-Assuming that the manufactured home is considered personal property, some states prohibit self-help repossession of manufactured homes.
+See § 5.5, infra.
+Some states prohibit self-help repossession of a manufactured home even if state law considers it personal property.
 Even if self-help repossession is allowed, creditors may find it so difficult to accomplish without a breach of the peace that they will resort to a judicial remedy such as replevin.
 In some circumstances federal law or state law will afford a special right to cure a default before repossession, or to reinstate a contract after repossession, of a manufactured home.